-Calkulate is a Python 3.6+ package for determining total alkalinity from seawater titration data.
+Calkulate is a Python package for finding total alkalinity from titration data using PyCO2SYS.

 pip install calkulate

 If the data for each individual titration is in its own text file and you have a spreadsheet containing the metadata for each titration on separate rows — all formatted as expected — then all you need to do with Calkulate is:

 import calkulate as calk data = calk.read_csv("path/to/metadata_file.csv").calkulate() data.alkalinity # <== here are your alkalinity results

 data is then a pandas DataFrame based on the metadata file you provided but with some extra columns added such as